Brewtiful Living · The Bookshelf · Finished Review

 Set the Conditions.
 Jewell Requires Them.

-— Sara Alba · Brewtiful Living · The Bookshelf · March 2026 · This is a dispatch, not a review.
-She is not done yet.
+— Sara Alba · Brewtiful Living · The Bookshelf · March 2026 · Finished review.
+Former dispatch.
+Current psychological evidence file.

 More reads worth your time.
 And a few that weren't.